Moss Side: Redevelopment and regeneration

 Land adjacent to the development, formerly occupied by Bilsborrow primary school and the Stagecoach bus depot, both demolished as part of regeneration, remains vacant with no clear future use at present, though local community groups have short term plans to use the space for a gardening/food growing project.

 The impact of regeneration and redevelopment in changing perceptions of the area was demonstrated in The Guardian Saturday magazine, dated 8 September 2012, when Moss Side appeared in the long running Let's Move To series.

+In March 2026 the government announced that the area, part of which is now in the Whalley Range ward, would be included in the Pride in Place programme which would mean up to £20m of investment over 10 years.